CharlesCara/DatastreamDSWS2R/README.md

     options(Datastream.ChunkLimit = 50L)

+## CRAN
+Thank you to @mbannert for his work making the package ready to be released on CRAN.

+## Update 1.5.1
+With this update we have switched from using the RCurl/rjson to using the httr/jsonlite packages for communicating with the Datastream server

+## Dattastream DWE
-In addition, this package has been built to be largely backwards compatible with the [Datastream2R](https://github.com/CharlesCara/Datastream2R) package.
+In addition, this package has been built to be largely backwards compatible with the [Datastream2R](https://github.com/CharlesCara/Datastream2R) package that used the depreciated DWE server from Datastream.
 You just need to replace
     require(Datastream2R)
 with
     require(DatastreamDSWS2R)

-## Static Requests

-DatastreamDSWS2R also allows for what Datastream / Refinitiv calls *static requests*. *Static request* can be used to query data descriptions / meta information.
-For example, **last update** can be queried like this:

-    mydsws <- dsws$new()
-    staticRequest(ds, c("SWCNB10","UKEUSCCIR"), c("MNEM","UPDATE"))

-## CRAN
-Thank you to @mbannert for his work making the package ready to be released on CRAN.

-## Update 1.5.1
-With this update we have switched from using the RCurl/rjson to using the httr/jsonlite packages for communicating with the Datastream server